90 Follow-Up Email Subject Lines from Real Campaigns

 Subject: Did you miss this, {first_name}?

-As you can see, our follow-up email subject line here is one that includes a question that’s addressed directly to the prospect by adding their first name to it.
+As you can see, our follow-up email subject lines here include a question that’s addressed directly to the prospect by adding their first name to it.

-That’s a great subject line example that can work great in terms of getting the prospect’s attention and making them want to know more about that thing they missed.
+These are great subject line examples that can work great in terms of getting the prospect’s attention and making them want to know more about that thing they missed.

 Use Case #3: After No Response for Digital PR